 Confluent Connector

-The Confluent Connector allows you to ingest data from your existing Confluent Cloud cluster into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST APIs.
+Use the Confluent Connector to bring data from your existing Confluent Cloud cluster into Tinybird so that you can quickly turn them into high-concurrency, low-latency REST API Endpoints and query using SQL.

 The Confluent Connector is fully managed and requires no additional tooling.
-Connect Tinybird to your Confluent Cloud cluster, choose a topic, and Tinybird will automatically begin consuming messages from Confluent Cloud.
+Connect Tinybird to your Confluent Cloud cluster, select a topic, and Tinybird automatically begins consuming messages from Confluent Cloud.

-To connect Tinybird to your Confluent Cloud cluster, select the + icon next to the data project section on the left navigation menu, select Data Source, and select Confluent from the list of available Data Sources.
+To connect Tinybird to your Confluent Cloud cluster, select Create new (+) next to the data project section, select Data Source, and then select Confluent from the list of available Data Sources.

 Enter the following details: